Deliciously Moist Orange Cake (GF)(DF)

 |:: incredibly sweet orange puree ::|

 :: I like to boil my oranges/citrus the day before.
 This gives the fruit adequate time to cool and I find the flavours infuse into the peel even more.

 :: Some recipes have mentioned that you might have to cover the cake with foil after about 20 to 30 minutes to stop the top from over-browning.

-:: When making Gluten Free recipes, double check your baking powder to make sure that it is also wheat/gluten free.
+:: When making Gluten Free recipes, double check your baking powder or anything additional to make sure that it is also wheat/gluten free.

 :: In the episode of SBS Food Safari, the cook explained that to make the cake "Kosher", hold the eggs up to the light & check for blood spots.
 For more information on Kosher Eggs, follow this link.

 |:: poured into a prepared baking pan ::|

 Style: I like to keep aside some thinly sliced wedges of the boiled oranges dipped in heated apricot jam, then chilled in the fridge, for the top of the cake.
 These are rather delicious & have intense flavour & colour.

 Serve: Sprinkle with icing sugar just before serving (this cake is so moist that it absorbs rather quickly!) & serve with double cream.